-For the years ended December 31, 2022, 2021, and 2020, the Company did not identify any indicators of impairment, and no impairments of long-lived assets were recorded.
+For the year ended December 31, 2023, the Company recorded \$1.2 million impairment of cloud computing software which is included in other expense, net in the consolidated statements of operations.
+For the years ended December 31, 2022, and 2021, the Company did not identify any indicators of impairment, and hence no impairments of long-lived assets were recorded.